Can I Sue if I Signed an Arbitration Agreement?

 Valid Contract

 That's why arbitration provisions are often so long.
-The employer will specifically identify all of the rights that you are giving up (especially the right to a jury trial and the right to appeal), state that you had the chance to consult with a lawyer, and acknowledge that you knowingly and willingly give up these rights and agree to arbitrate any disputes.
+The employer will specifically identify all of the rights that you are giving up, (especially the right to a jury trial and the right to appeal), state that you had the chance to consult with a lawyer, and acknowledge that you knowingly and willingly give up these rights and agree to arbitrate any disputes.

 This is also why your employer may require you to sign or initial the arbitration provision separately.
 In fact, some states require a separate signature or initial under state law.
-A court may not enforce an arbitration that's tucked into an employee handbook.
+A court may not enforce an arbitration provision tucked into an employee handbook.

 Scope of the Arbitration Provision